International Engineering Graduates

 2. writing challenge exams

-If you feel that you have already covered some or all of these subjects in your studies or your work experience, then you may request a re-assessment.
-When the deficiencies are assigned to you, APEGS will also send you the re-assessment request form.
+If you feel that you have already covered some or all of these subjects in your studies, then you may request a re-assessment.
 You are only permitted to make one request for re-assessment.
 The re-assessment result is final and may result in additional deficiencies being identified.
 If you do not have any additional information to provide then a re-assessment is not an option and you must fulfil your deficiencies before your file can move forward.
+You must send an email to AcademicReview@APEGS.ca with the subject heading "re-assessment requst" to get the re-assessment request form.

 Once your deficiencies have been fulfilled, you will be assigned confirmatory exams.